 Thermal cameras, when combined with video analytics, have long been considered the solution of choice for detecting people in the outdoors.
 Once relegated to the most critical sites due to cost, now that prices have fallen significantly, they are available for commercial applications to prevent theft and vandalism.
 We’ve written this article to help explain how a thermal camera works and why it represents a great choice for outdoor security.

 Our eyes work by seeing contrast between objects that are illuminated by either the sun or another form of light.
-How thermal cameras work is by “seeing” heat energy from objects.
+Thermal cameras work by “seeing” heat energy from objects.
 All objects – living or not – have heat energy that thermal cameras use to detect an image.
-This is why thermal cameras can operate at all times, even in complete darkness.
+This is why a thermal camera can operate at all times, even in complete darkness.

 For these reasons, thermal cameras have become a good choice as a sensor for “seeing in the dark” because at night background objects tend to be cooler than a person at 98.6 degrees.
 Under ideal conditions, people are well emphasized at night because they appear brighter than the background and stand out, even in zero light.

 However, outdoor security conditions are rarely “ideal”, especially during the day when darker objects absorb the sun’s energy and heat up, an effect known as Thermal Loading.
 When objects in the scene become uniformly hot in any given area, many cameras have difficulty mapping the narrow range of temperature differences into a useful image.
 The result is an image with large areas that look “whited out” or “grayed out” and undefined.
 This makes it difficult to see what is happening in the scene, and it makes it difficult for smart thermal cameras to automatically detect intruders accurately.